digital-carrot-app/website/content/docs/privacy_policy.md

 #### 3.2.2 Data Deletion Policy

 All users will be able to request that their data is immediately deleted from our servers at any point no questions asked.
+We're happy to do this for you!
+After all, your data is encrypted and of no use to us and only serves to increase our cloud storage bill.

 ### 3.3 Data Export